 Book your flights (Kenya Airways and Ethiopian Airways are typically the cheapest.
 Around £600 return.
 Try justtheflight.co.uk to compare prices) and accommodation (MabuyaCamp.com is good and cheap) and contact us to let us know when you'll be arriving! (scroll down for more frequently asked questions)

-2) Long-Term Volunteer - Qualified Primary and Secondary Teachers Needed Now!
+2) Long-Term Volunteer - Qualified Coaches, Trades and Teachers Needed Now!

 We look for our long-term volunteers to effectively provide Continuing Professional Development for our team members.
 To volunteer for us you must be willing to go to Malawi with a syllabus or organised programme with a view to training our team members.
 We hope that this will ensure that your contribution lasts long after they have left.